-Exempt research is not subject to the formal informed consent requirements in the Common Rule; however, the Belmont Report ethical principle of Respect for Persons generally requires that subjects be given the opportunity to choose whether to participate in research.
-For this reason, if researchers will be interacting with subjects, subjects should be informed of the research and their agreement to participate should be obtained.
-In these situations, researchers should, at a minimum, provide subjects with the information listed below to enable subjects to make a voluntary decision whether to participate in the research.
-In some cases, researchers may find it necessary or appropriate to provide more information.
+Exempt research is not subject to the formal informed consent requirements described in the IU HRPP Policy on Informed Consent; however, the Belmont Report ethical principle of Respect for Persons generally requires that subjects be given the opportunity to choose whether to participate in research.
+For this reason, if researchers will be interacting with subjects, subjects should be provided with information about the research and provide their permission to participate.

-At a minimum, the following information should be provided:
+At a minimum, researchers should provide the following information:

 - The name, affiliation, and contact information of the researcher(s).

 Depending on the complexity of the study, the familiarity of the potential subjects with research, and the forum for interaction with subjects, this information may be presented in a number of different ways, including:

 - short statement incorporated into the beginning of a survey or questionnaire